 Communication with the clients is one of the most important aspects of running any modern business but is especially crucial when working in a service-based sector such as dentistry.
 As such, implementing the right type of telephony system is a vital step en route to success.
 A growing number of dental practices are turning their attentions to cloud-based telephone facilities, and is a switch that all modern dental offices should consider.

-Before even thinking about about the idea of utilizing cloud-based telephone services, you first need to understand what they actually do.
+Before even thinking about the idea of utilizing cloud-based telephone services, you first need to understand what they actually do.
 Voice over Internet Protocol is a term that describes the technologies and methods used to deliver voice and multimedia communications through the internet.

-A hosted VoIP system will include the software needed to manage contacts, conduct voice calls over WiFi signals, and send/receive SMS messages.
+A hosted cloud system will include the software needed to manage contacts, conduct voice calls over WiFi signals, and send/receive SMS messages.
 Essentially, then, it can be the all-in-one system used for internal and client communications.

-VoIP systems aren’t simply a new technology.
+Cloud systems aren’t simply a new technology.
 They are powerful platforms that can bring the business into the modern age, unlocking a host of benefits for the dental practice.

 The generational shift from baby boomers to millennials and gen Z has been bigger than any other, and technology has been at the heart of it all.
 Aside from evolving situations in regards to the devices used, client patterns have changed too.
 For example, over two-thirds of patients no longer answer calls from unknown numbers.
 As such, sending an SMS and allowing users to request a call back provides a far more convenient solution.

-VoIP provides far greater versatility than traditional methods, enabling the dental practice to tailor its services to each client.
+Cloud Systems provide far greater versatility than traditional methods, enabling the dental practice to tailor its services to each client.
 Moreover, interactions across several devices such as cell phone, tablet, and computer provides a far stronger connection.

-In addition to upgrading the security with the best interests of the business in mind, VoIP technologies also ensure that your dental practice complies with the Health Insurance Portability and Accountability Act regulations, which is another major incentive.
+In addition to upgrading the security with the best interests of the business in mind, cloud technologies also ensure that your dental practice complies with the Health Insurance Portability and Accountability Act regulations, which is another major incentive.

 The financial implications play a key role in every major business decision.
 Hosting calls via a WiFi connection can cut the ongoing costs by removing the need for minutes and other costs associated with traditional telephony.